Last Updated on November 26, 2024

 2. Autism is NOT a personality trait!
 It is often said, “he is not autistic, because he is kind / emotional / attentive / … Autism is a property of the nervous system and cognitive abilities that determines the reaction to stimuli and situations, but not the character of a person.
 Characters of autictic people can be completely different, like in typical people.

-4. For parents – to respond to “whims” and “hysterics” according to standard advice.
+4. For parents – not to respond to “whims” and “hysterics” according to standard advice.
 You can’t pressure, force, ignore, shout – you need to talk a lot, analyze situations and reactions and forget about your impatient, nervous, explosive nature.

 Understand autistic person